 Q: Does someone who is not satisfied with the results of his or her surgery have a malpractice case?

 A: In general, there are no guarantees of medical results, and unexpected or unsuccessful results do not necessarily mean negligence occurred.
 To succeed in a medical malpractice case, a plaintiff has to show an injury or damages that resulted from the doctor’s deviation from the standard of care applicable to the procedure.

 Medical malpractice can be at the negligence of any of the hospital workers, not just the medical doctors.
 This includes nurses, osteopaths, dentists, health care facilities and other services that may be provided in a hospital, or even nursing home, setting.

 In order to establish a medical malpractice case, it is required that the plaintiff proves the defendant was responsible for the plaintiff’s well-being and failed to provide adequate care, that the medical mistake brought harm to the plaintiff and that the medical doctor or other medical professionals neglected their duties and caused damage to the plaintiff.
 This is called proof of causation.
 This is the most difficult part of a medical malpractice case.
 The injuries that are typically sustained in these cases usually need certain medical training to comprehend, which means the plaintiff may not know what caused the injuries.

 Claiming Damage Caused in a Medical Malpractice Case

-One of the most critical aspects of a medical practice case is the damages caused.
-In order for a plaintiff to be able to recover damages for injuries, a causal connection has to be made between the negligence of the doctor (or medical professionals) and the injury.
-Otherwise, damages cannot be recovered.
-There are two different kinds of damages a plaintiff can claim in this type of case: punitive damages and compensatory damages.
+One of the most critical aspects of a medical practice case is seeking damages.
+In order for a plaintiff to be able to recover their losses, a causal connection must exist between the negligent medical professional and the injury.
+Otherwise, you may not be able to recoup your damages.

 Medical Malpractice Resource Links